Pixelcaft/Bluemap-Banner-Marker/README.md

 - 🗑️ Remove the banner → the marker disappears.
 - 🎨 Uses banner color as the marker color.
 - ⚙️ Custom marker icons supported (16 colors per type).
-- 🧪 Optimized for performance – processes only relevant events.

 ---